-Learr ning Outcomes Relevant modules A5.1 Distinguish the theories and principles used in construction relevant to building surveying practice.
-BSU5PCO CON5TE3 DES5DES LAW5PRL A5.1 Analyse the legal and regulatory frameworks and systems impacting on the design, construction and occupancy of buildings.
-CON5TE3 LAW5PRL A5.2 Evaluate the effects of sustainable approaches upon the built environment and construction industry.
-BSU5PCC BSU5PCO CON5TE3 DES5DES A5.3 Examine the principles of building technologies and appraise their application in different circumstances.
-CON5TE3 DES5DES A5.4 Appraise buildings in relation to inclusivity and relevant legislation and appreciate the wider aim of society living in dignity with equality.
-CON5TE3 A5.5 Examine and analyse the principles and economics theories that underpin the Built Environment.
+Learning Outcomes Relevant modules A5.1 Distinguish the theories and principle relevant to building surveying practice A5.1 Analyse the legal and regulatory framimpacting on the design, construction buildings.
+A5.2 Evaluate the effects of sustainable a environment and construction industrial • • A5.3 Examine the principles of building te their application in different circumst • • • • • • • • • • • • • • • • • • • • A5.4 Appraise buildings in relation to include legislation and appreciate the wider dignity with equality.

+Learning Outcomes Relevant modules A5.5 Examine and analyse the principles and economics theories that underpin the Built Environment.
 ECO5BEC